University of Rhode Island

 The University of Rhode Island (URI) is a public land-grant research university with its main campus in Kingston, Rhode Island, United States.
-It is the flagship public research as well as the land-grant university of the state of Rhode Island.
+It serves as the state's flagship public research institution and land-grant university of Rhode Island.
+The university is classified among "R1: Doctoral Universities – Very high research activity".
+As of 2019, URI enrolled 14,653 undergraduate students, 1,982 graduate students, and 1,339 non-degree students, making it the largest university in the state.

 Its main campus is located in the village of Kingston in southern Rhode Island.
-Satellite campuses include the Feinstein Campus in Downtown Providence, the Rhode Island Nursing Education Center in Providence's Jewelry District, the Narragansett Bay Campus in Narragansett, and the W. Alton Jones Campus in West Greenwich.
+Satellite campuses include the Rhode Island Nursing Education Center in Providence's Jewelry District, the Narragansett Bay Campus in Narragansett, and the W. Alton Jones Campus in West Greenwich, which closed in June of 2020 due to the coronavirus pandemic.
 The university offers bachelor's degrees, master's degrees, and doctoral degrees in 80 undergraduate and 49 graduate areas of study through nine academic schools and colleges.
-These schools and colleges include Arts and Sciences, Business, Education and Professional Studies, Engineering, Health Sciences, Environment and Life Sciences, Nursing, Pharmacy and Oceanography.
 Another college, University College for Academic Success, serves primarily as an advising college for all incoming undergraduates and follows them through their first two years of enrollment at URI.
-The university is classified among "R2: Doctoral Universities – High research activity".
-As of 2019, the URI enrolled 14,653 undergraduate students, 1,982 graduate students, and 1,339 non-degree students, making it the largest university in the state.

 History

 The University of Rhode Island was first chartered as the Rhode Island State Agricultural School, associated with the state agricultural experiment station, in 1888.
 The site of the school was originally the Oliver Watson Farm in Kingston, whose original farmhouse is now a small museum.
 In 1892, the school was reorganized as the Rhode Island College of Agriculture and Mechanic Arts.
-That year, it extended courses of study from two years to four years; URI reckons 1892 as its founding date.
+That year, it extended courses of study from two years to four years; URI recognizes 1892 as its founding date.
 The first class had only seventeen students, each completing their course of study in two years.
 In 1909, the school's name was again changed to Rhode Island State College as the school's programs were expanded beyond its original agricultural education mandate.

+The college graduated its first African American student, Harvey Robert Turner, in 1914.
+Turner majored in civil engineering, competed on the college's football and track teams, and received a Bachelor of Science degree.
+He went on to teach at Prairie View A&M University, where he also served as treasurer.

 In 1951 the school was given its current title through an act of the General Assembly following the addition of the College of Arts and Sciences and the offering of doctoral degrees.
 The Board of Governors for Higher Education, appointed by the governor, became the governing body of the university in 1981 during the presidency of Frank Newman (1974–1983).
 The Board of Governors was replaced by the Rhode Island Board of Education in 2013, and by a 17-member Board of Trustees in 2019.

 In 2013 the faculty adopted an open-access policy to make its scholarship publicly accessible online.